 - Acceptance letters from Moroccan educational institutions

-- Evidence of business activities for business
+- Evidence of business activities for the business

 IMPORTANT: Italians must ensure all documents are complete and meet Morocco’s official visa requirements to avoid delays or rejections.